Snowstorms and Insurance

 Snowstorms and Insurance: What to do and what to know

-A winter storm can dump several inches of snow in a short amount of time.
-The combination of snow weighing on carports, roofs and trees, along with the thawing-and-freezing of snow and ice, can create potential hazards for homes, businesses and vehicle owners.
+Several rounds of winter storms are dumping snow, rain, hail and ice across parts of the Pacific Northwest, causing plenty of headaches for drivers and homeowners.
+The combination of snow weighing on carports, roofs and trees, along with the thawing-and-freezing of snow and ice have created hazards for homes, businesses and vehicle owners alike.

 If large volumes of snow have accumulated in your area, the NW Insurance Council recommends property owners (if it is safe to do so) remove heavy snow and ice from the roofs and rain gutters of structures on your property and shovel snow from stairs and walkways.
 Also, check the perimeter of your property for snow that may be blocking vent pipes for furnaces, dryers and other flame-heated appliances that could cause deadly amounts of carbon monoxide to build up inside a building.